taurusilver7/tesla-clone/README.md

 - reduxjs/toolkit

 * The redux managed the state of the application with the authentication, hosting & storage managed by firebase.
+* The reducer manages the userSlice with login & logout actions.

 ## Available Scripts